 LI Bo, LI Changsuo, GAO Wenfeng, YAO Song, LI Zhihua, SUI Haibo, LIU Haoran, WANG Hongwei.
-Occurrence Conditions and Hydrogeochemical Characteristics of High-Temperature Geothermal Resources in Eastern Jiyang Depression[J].
-Rock and Mineral Analysis.
+Occurrence Conditions and Hydrogeochemical Characteristics of High-Temperature Geothermal Resources in the Eastern Jiyang DepressionJ.
+Rock and Mineral Analysis, 2026, 45(3): 616-631.
 DOI: 10.15898/j.ykcs.202507030191

 Citation: LI Bo, LI Changsuo, GAO Wenfeng, YAO Song, LI Zhihua, SUI Haibo, LIU Haoran, WANG Hongwei.
-Occurrence Conditions and Hydrogeochemical Characteristics of High-Temperature Geothermal Resources in Eastern Jiyang Depression[J].
-Rock and Mineral Analysis.
+Occurrence Conditions and Hydrogeochemical Characteristics of High-Temperature Geothermal Resources in the Eastern Jiyang DepressionJ.
+Rock and Mineral Analysis, 2026, 45(3): 616-631.
 DOI: 10.15898/j.ykcs.202507030191

-• The eastern part of the Jiyang Depression possesses high-temperature geothermal resource potential due to the influence of the destruction of the North China Craton, but there is a lack of systematic research on the occurrence conditions of high-temperature geothermal resources and the characteristics of geothermal fluids.
-Based on the results of geothermal well implementation and existing data, this study employs methods such as geothermal resource investigation, geothermal geological drilling, sample collection and hydrogeochemical analysis to examine the occurrence conditions, conduct data analysis and complete water quality analysis and testing, hydrochemical types, ion sources, and evolution of high-temperature geothermal resources in the region.
-It further explores the genetic model of high-temperature geothermal systems in the eastern sedimentary basin.
+• The eastern part of the Jiyang Depression possesses high-temperature geothermal resource potential due to the influence of the destruction of the North China craton, but there is a lack of systematic research on the occurrence conditions of high-temperature geothermal resources and the characteristics of geothermal fluids.
+Based on the results of geothermal well implementation and existing data, methods such as geothermal resource investigation, geothermal geological drilling, sample collection and hydrogeochemical analysis are employed to examine the occurrence conditions, conduct data analysis and complete water quality analysis and testing, hydrochemical types, ion sources, and evolution of high-temperature geothermal resources in the region.
+The genetic model of high-temperature geothermal systems in the eastern sedimentary basin is further explored.
 The results indicate that the uplifted areas within the depression are characterized by high heat flow, with Paleozoic carbonate formations serving as the key high-temperature geothermal reservoirs.
 The geothermal water predominantly exhibits a SO4·Cl-Na hydrochemical type with high total dissolved solids (TDS), suggesting deep-circulation flow characteristics.
-The Na+ and Cl in geothermal waters primarily originate from the dissolution of minerals, precipitation-dissolution equilibrium of carbonate, sulfate and silicate minerals collectively influences the concentrations of Ca2+ and Mg2+.
-The main geothermal reservoir temperature ranges from 34.12℃ to 165.45℃, and the circulation depth of geothermal water is between 582.07 and 4610.64 meters.The water rock interaction has not reached an equilibrium state, the proportion of cold water mixing is 14.6% to 65.9%, and the geothermal reservoir temperature before the cold water mixing is 99.28℃ to 196.94℃.
+The Na+ and Cl in geothermal waters primarily originate from the dissolution of minerals, precipitation-dissolution equilibrium of carbonate, sulfate and silicate minerals collectively influence the concentrations of Ca2+ and Mg2+.
+The main geothermal reservoir temperature ranges from 34.12℃ to 165.45℃, and the circulation depth of geothermal water is between 582.07 m and 4610.64 m.
+The water–rock interaction does not reach equilibrium, with the proportion of cold-water mixing ranging from 14.6% to 65.9% and the corresponding pre-mixing geothermal reservoir temperature ranging from 99.28℃ to 196.94℃.
 The study area represents a conductive-convective composite type geothermal system within a sedimentary basin, where mantle-derived material upwelling and magmatic activity following crustal thinning have contributed to the formation of high-temperature zones in the uplifted areas.
-This study system analyzed geothermal information such as high-temperature geothermal conditions, hydrochemical evolution, and geothermal water circulation depth in the eastern Jiyang Depression, offering valuable insights for guiding the exploration of high-temperature geothermal resources in this area.
+The results of geothermal information provide a basis for the high-temperature geothermal resource exploration in this area.

 • loading